accordproject/techdocs/docs/tutorial-library.md

 npm install -g lerna@^3.15.0
 ```

-You will also need a [GitHub](https://github.com/) account.
-If this is your first time working with GitHub, you can find a number of guides online, including [here](https://guides.github.com).

 ### Clone the template library

 Once you have `git` installed on your machine, you can run `git clone` to create a version of all the templates: